 About the Author

-Bruce McManus’ plays include, The Chinese Man Said Goodbye, Ordinary Days, Schedules, Calenture, and Selkirk Avenue (nominated for a Governor ‘s General ‘s Award for Drama in 1998).
-Adaptations for the stage include Three Sisters and A Doll ‘s House produced at Prairie Theatre Exchange in 1998 and A Christmas Carol produced at MTC in 2005.
+Bruce McManus is a playwright based in Winnipeg.
+His plays include All Restaurant Fires Are Arson, The Chinese Man Said Goodbye, Ordinary Days, Schedules, Calenture, and Selkirk Avenue (nominated for a Governor ‘s General ‘s Award for Drama in 1998).
+Adaptations for the stage include Three Sisters, A Doll ‘s House, and A Christmas Carol.
+Bruce has served as the Artistic Director of Theatre Projects Manitoba and was a founding member of the Manitoba Association of Playwrights.